 Note 5: by a "looked-after child" we mean one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.
 An adoption order is one made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
 A 'child arrangements order is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
-A 'special guardianship order' is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A).
-Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order)."
+A 'special guardianship order' is one appointing one or more individuals to be a child's special guardianship order' is one appointing one or more individuals to be a child's special guardianship order' is one appointing that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order)."

-Information regarding the number of applications and criterion for the Reception Class in the School year 2017 / 2018:
+Information regarding the number of applications and criterion for the Reception Class in the School year 2019 / 2020:

-The School received ?? applications - ?
-'Statemented', ?
-'Looked After', ?? 'in catchment sibling' category, ?? 'in catchment' category, ? 'out of catchment sibling' category and ?? 'other'.
+The School received applications 'Statemented', 'Looked After', 'in catchment sibling' category, 'in catchment' category, 'out of catchment sibling' category and 'other'.